hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 use /options facet

-[19:19:10](#1661800750807DLOqi:gitter.im) <hiiamboris (NOT THIS ONE)>: or put your actors at the beginning of view block (but it's not by design í ½í¸‰
+[19:19:10](#1661800750807DLOqi:gitter.im) <hiiamboris (NOT THIS ONE)>: or put your actors at the beginning of view block (but it's not by design ğŸ˜‰

 [19:24:22](#1661801062808YPJEd:gitter.im) <cosacam1 (cosacam1)>:
 view/options [button [unview]] [on-close: [print "so long!"]] doesn't show error but prints nothing either